cs3org/OCM-API/IETF-RFC.md

   - OPTIONAL appIconHint (string)
-    A string in the form of a media type (MIME type) that describes the share as a whole, primarily intended as a way for the receiving server to select an appropriate icon for the share.
+    A string in the form of a media type (MIME type) that describes the share as a whole, primarily intended as a way for the receiving server to select an appropriate local icon for the share.
+This is display metadata and MUST NOT be interpreted as fetchable or executable content.
+It does not need to appear in `mediaTypes`, but SHOULD describe the primary shared resource.
 [RFC6838]
   - OPTIONAL mediaTypes (array of strings)
     An array of media types (MIME types) the webapp server can handle.
     This can be any media type entries from the IANA Media Type registry.
+The receiver MAY use this as a hint for UI or routing decisions, and MAY ignore values it does not understand.
+Unlike `appIconHint`, this describes formats the webapp can open rather than the share-level icon hint.
 [RFC6838]
 * Protocol details for `ssh` MAY contain:
   - OPTIONAL accessTypes (array of strings) - The type of access being granted to the remote resource.
 If omitted, it defaults to